-- Location on the edge of the Humboldt Valley. - Four-storey flat-roofed form and geometric massing. - Architectural composition designed to accommodate its sloping lot and to accentuate the height of the southern façade. - Association with the BC Power Commission as evidenced in such interior elements as the three-storey high aluminum stairwell screen with the initials B.C.P. and such exterior elements as incised signage on the north façade.

-- All surviving Art Deco detailing relevant to its 1949 design. - Surviving interior fittings and fixtures related to its original design. - Original spatial configurations, fittings, and detailing of the Conference Room (originally the Chairman's Office).
+- Location on the edge of the Humboldt Valley. - Four-storey flat-roofed form and geometric massing. - Architectural composition designed to accommodate its sloping lot and to accentuate the height of the southern façade. - Association with the BC Power Commission as evidenced in such interior elements as the three-storey high aluminum stairwell screen with the initials B.C.P. - All surviving Art Deco detailing relevant to its 1949 design. - Surviving interior fittings and fixtures related to its original design. - Original spatial configurations, fittings, and detailing of the Conference Room (originally the Chairman's Office). - Pattern of fenestration openings, window pane divisions, and south entrance transome. - Corrugated glass windows on west elevation. - Metal window grilles.

-HERITAGE
+PROJECT RATIONALE HERITAGE